 Brook or Brooklyn

-An Old English surname, it means ‘Some who lives near water.’
+An Old English surname.
+Neutral baby names like these mean ‘Some who lives near water.’

 A Scottish baby name meaning ‘Crooked or Bent Nose.’.
 Can be shortened to ‘Cam’.
 Famous Cameron’s include: